Treshdz138/WHSTechNotes/journal.md

 # January 10, 2025
 I love the self pace we have for this class where I can learn how to use unity at my own pace and no deadlines and where I can essentially make whatever I want.
 I'm more excited to learn anything in general, it can hopefully help later on with my career to expand my portfolio.
 I don't mind any certifications, it'll just help me grow what I can do for later on in my life and career.

+# January 15, 2025
+I wasn't at school while we watched the moneyball movie, Ms. Whitby said I was excused from this assignment because I wouldn't be at school because I'm a "good noodle", and because I would be away for school purposes.

+# January 22, 2025
+With the recent Tiktok ban that only last a couple of hours, it could've still greatly affected tech companies with connections towards tiktom because that means the greatest social media platform in todays age isn't being used by many people in the United States, no usage of the companys tech, means no money.
+The reason the government banned the app involves a invasion of  privacy because it can tap into the users phone and wifi.
+I would say if I had a career at TikTok I would try to figure out a way to limit the connection to the app required to connect to the wifi.